microprediction/precise/LITERATURE.md

 Or file an [issue](https://github.com/microprediction/precise/issues).

+## Optimal Portfolio Size under Parameter Uncertainty [ssrn](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4886000)
+Nathan Lassance, Rodolphe Vanderveken,Frédéric D. Vrins

+Estimation risk in portfolio selection can be mitigated with sparse approaches such as lasso that penalizes for the norm of the portfolio weights and excludes assets from the investment universe.
+The latter are revealed a posteriori, by identifying which assets receive an optimal weight of zero.
+We show instead that in the presence of parameter uncertainty, it is desirable to remove assets before computing the portfolio weights.
+In particular, we show that the optimal portfolio size strikes a tradeoff between accessing additional investment opportunities and limiting estimation risk.
+Our approach disentangles the determination of the optimal portfolio size from the asset selection rule, making it more easily implementable and robust to estimation risk than alternative sparse methods.
+Empirically, our restricted portfolios substantially outperform their counterparts applied to all available assets.
+Our methodology renders portfolio theory valuable even when the full dataset dimension is comparable to the sample size.

 ## Optimal Portfolio Diversification via Independent Component Analysis [ssrn](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3285156)
 Nathan Lassance, Victor DeMiguel, Frédéric D. Vrins